About Bud Champlin - Master Beekeeper - Certified by UGA/Young Harris College

 Soon thereafter, I received orders to relocate, and with my pregnant wife, infant daughter (now, a beekeeper herself), and our dog, I brought along the bees.
 We headed to sunny, south Florida, where I struggled for two years as a novice beekeeper.

 Twenty-five years later, after moving to Georgia, I took a practical beekeeping course and began to develop a real passion for the honey bee.
 I have since enjoyed progressing through the certification process offered through the Georgia Master Beekeeper Program at Young Harris College.
 I ’m proud to say that I’ve come a long way since I first got started!

-Today, I purposely keep the number of my hives low (approximately 15) because I like to keep the workload manageable and thus, enjoyable.
+I purposely kept the number of my hives low (approximately 15) because I liked to keep the workload manageable and thus, enjoyable.